 You can decide these for yourself, but there are a handful most will want to keep as high priorities:

-• Engagement.
 Engagement comes in many forms, and once again, you’ll need to consider which forms are most appropriate and most impactful for your business.
 The simplest definition of “engagement” is a user’s direct interaction with your brand.
-It could be a comment on your article, a subscription to your newsletter, or even a follow on social media.
-Engagement serves as both an indication of content success and a driver of value (since it brings a user closer to your brand), and is perfect for encouraging brand visibility and authority.
+It could be a comment on your article, a subscription to your newsletter, or even a follow-on social media.
+Engagement serves as both an indication of content success and a driver of value (since it brings a user closer to your brand) and is perfect for encouraging brand awareness and authority.

 Content Marketing Brand Considerations

-After you’ve set your goals, you can start working on how you’re going to execute your campaign.
+After you’ve set your goals, you can start working on how you’re going to execute your content marketing campaign.

-One of the most important considerations you’ll need to bear in mind are those related to the brand (or brands) you plan to use.
+One of the most important considerations you’ll need to bear in mind are those related to the brand (or brands) you plan to use and how you can align your content marketing efforts with your brand.

 There are some benefits of content marketing that exist in isolation, but the majority are directly tied to your brand’s consistency—how visible, recognizable, and familiar your brand is at every point of engagement.